 Disclaimer: This site contains affiliate links.
-As an amazon associate I earn from qualifying purchases.
+As an Amazon associate, I earn from qualifying purchases.

 Blending the peel and pulp of one lemon is fantastic for increasing the natural electrolyte composition.
 Coconut water is added to this electrolyte drink as it is particularly rich in electrolyte potassium.